 Also of interest is that Verona has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Verona telecommute to their jobs.
-Overall, about 21.39% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 21.99% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Verona is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.

-Verona is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The township’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Verona is a great place for families with children to consider.
+First of all, many other families with children live here, making Verona a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The township’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Verona has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Verona’s overall crime rate is lower than average for the country.

 Verona is a somewhat ethnically-diverse township.
 The people who call Verona home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Verona residents report their race to be White, followed by Asian.
 Important ancestries of people in Verona include Italian, Irish, German, English, and Polish.

 The most common language spoken in Verona is English.
-Other important languages spoken here include Langs. of India and Slavic languages.
+Other important languages spoken here include Spanish and Langs. of India.